Budibase/website/content/portals/templates/Employee Portal App/index.md

 ### Streamline communications

-Employee portal apps are an effective way to streamline internal communications and cut operational costs.
+Our employee portal template is the effective way to streamline internal communications and cut operational costs.
 An employee portal can be used to automate just about any internal admin or HR task.

 Our template offers functionality for distributing company announcements to all colleagues.
 Users can view embedded previews on the app’s home screen, or search for content on the announcements page.